YINI-lang/YINI-spec/YINI-Specification.md

 ### 6.2.
 Classic Strings (C-Strings)
 YINI also supports standard string literals, referred to as **Classic Strings**, or **C-Strings** for short.
 These strings are prefixed with either `C` or `c`.

 C-Strings support all common escape sequences, including those for newlines, tabs, form feeds, and more.
-Thus, all special control characters (U+0000–U+001F), except for space and tab, must be written using escape sequences — they cannot appear directly in Classic Strings.
+Thus, all special control characters (U+0000–U+001F), except for space and tab, MUST be written using escape sequences — they cannot appear directly in Classic Strings.

-Classic strings must begin and end on the same line.
+Classic strings MUST begin and end on the same line.

 >myText = c"This is a newline \n and this is a tab \t character."

 #### 6.2.1.
 Escape Characters
-Escape sequences are supported only in Classic Strings (C-Strings), which must be enclosed in quotes and prefixed with `C` (or `c`).
+Escape sequences are supported only in Classic Strings (C-Strings), which MUST be enclosed in quotes and prefixed with `C` (or `c`).

 **Full List: Escape Sequences: (case-sensitive, only valid in C-Strings and C-Triple-Quoted Strings)**
 - `\\` — Backslash